Overcoming Limitations of the Suspense Genre

 George, a former criminal defense attorney familiar with internal struggles between loathing, amusement, intrigue, envy, and empathy, is now an appeals court judge hearing motions about a case that has multiple mitigating factors.
 The case is old, and the clock is about to run out on the law’s statute of limitations for rape.
 The politics of the appeal and the particular way he and his fellow judges on the Appeals bench prefer to deal with it, each for his own distinctively non-legal reasons, is boxing George into choices he’d prefer not to make.
 He is also struggling with dark fears associated with death threats from an anonymous troll from his past.

-This is a great start and more than enough in my experience to keep readers turning pages, not only in the bookstore where a strong start is a competitive advantage yet also on airplanes, park benches and late at night in bed.
+This is a great start and more than enough to keep readers turning pages, not only in the bookstore where a strong start is a competitive advantage yet also on airplanes, park benches and in bed late at night.
 Scott Turow knows his craft as a legal thriller writer.
 He is a lawyer.
 He is a #1 New York Times Bestselling author who has published eleven fiction and three nonfiction books and sold more than 30 million copies.
 He also served effectively as president of the Authors Guild during one of the most challenging eras for writers and authors in history.
 He is more than an author.
 He is an expert who can translate legal arcana and ethics into meaningful tutorials for the rest of us.